 In 2011, the United Nations called on all governments to prepare a national NCD strategy as a component of their public sector approach to reducing the NCD and injury burden in their countries.
-NCD Synergies partners with ministries of health to bring treatment for NCDs and injuries to those who need it most.
+NCD Synergies partners with ministries of health and local implementers to bring treatment for NCDs and injuries to those who need it most.

 Planning and implementation strategies